 Oktoberfest 2013 is currently underway and finishes on Sunday, October 6.
 There’s often a mad rush to find a seat before the beer starts flowing at 10am (9am on weekends).
 There’s a parade on the second day and a gay party on the first Sunday.
 Weekdays are much quieter than weekends, especially around lunchtime.

 Most of the drinking is done in the 14 big beer tents — actually big wooden halls.
 You can reserve tables through oktoberfest.de, but most sell out months in advance.

 The festivities officially start in the Schottenhamel tent and often reach their rowdiest in the Hacker (Haven of Bavaria).
 The bright red Hippodrom tent near the main entrance can’t be missed: It’s the place to see and be seen among Munich’s hipper, younger, set.

 The Hofbru tent is famed for pulling far more tourists than locals; the Augustiner might be the best for Bavarian authenticity; and the Lowenbrau becomes a good option when everywhere else is full.

-Munich’s Thalkirchen Camping Ground could be the cheapest place to stay with tents available for just a few euros.
-There’s a small supermarket on site, regular buses to the Wiesn and a 24-hour party ambience during Oktoberfest.
+Munich’s Thalkirchen Camping Ground could be the cheapest place to stay, with tents available for just a few euros.
+There’s a small supermarket onsite, regular buses to the Wiesn, and a 24-hour party ambiance during Oktoberfest.
 It’s at Zentrall, 49, Munich.